dl1bz/deskhpsdr/README.md

 deskHPSDR is under active development, because software projects never finished.
 My focus with deskHPSDR is Fonie/SSB and Digimodes, less CW.<br>
 My guiding principle is to adapt most of the core functions from [Thetis](https://github.com/mi0bot/OpenHPSDR-Thetis) to deskHPSDR, but without the surrounding playground.
 What I mean is, it will never be like Thetis, but we will get as close as we can.

-## Management of user requests
+## Management of user requests - read first before make a user request

 I only accept user requests, if they
 a) fit the concept and
 b) are useful to everyone.
-I decline requests for "only one user" functions.
+I decline requests for "only one user" functions and regarding the following questions:
+- porting deskHPSDR to WINDOWS -> NO
+- provide ready-to-run binaries for Linux (regardless of the form) -> NO
+- supporting SDR devices, which don't work with OpenHPSDR protcols P1 or P2 -> NO
+- add any kind of additonal build-in or special client-server-support like pihpsdr -> NO
+- add any kind of TX Audio Monitor -> NO
+- help for solving OS problems, if these in my assessment do not directly concern deskHPSDR

+Especially Linux environments are highly fragmented and differ from distribution to distribution, so I cannot guarantee that deskHPSDR will run on just any Linux distribution.
+I test only and exclusively Debian-based environments - but I’m not interested in anything else.

 ## macOS is first choice